 Organization and Operation of the Board of Trustees and the Board of Overseers

-- Board action in suspension or removal of University personnel is required only in those instances wherein the power of appointment has not been delegated to the President.
-Any administrator serving at the pleasure of the Board may be suspended or removed by the President, except that such action is subject to ratification by the Board.
+- Board action to suspend or remove University personnel is required only in thoseinstances: (a) when the appointment of the person in question was approved by formal Board action – not by delegated authority to the President or others, or (b) when Board action is otherwise required pursuant to the provisions of this Redbook.
+Any person serving at the formal appointment of the Board in an administrative capacity may be suspended or removed from their administrative responsibilities by the President, except that such action is subject to ratification by the Board.

-- Removal of the President or a faculty member for incompetence, for neglect of or refusal to perform his or her duty, or for immoral conduct shall be taken in accordance with the minimum procedures as set out in KRS 164.360.
-Additional procedures relating to the termination of tenured faculty members before the end of their contract term are further set out in The Redbook to provide access to full academic due process for all individuals whose services to the University are discontinued in such circumstances.
+- Removal of the President or a faculty member for incompetence, for neglect of or refusal to perform his or her duty, or for immoral conduct shall be taken in accordance with the minimum procedures as set out in KRS 164.360 and KRS 164.830.
+Additional procedures relating to the termination of faculty members are further set out in this Redbook.

 The Board of Overseers shall be a body advisory to the President of the University with specific responsibility to assist the Office of the President in accordance with the following objectives: